RGCI - What Policies and Procedures Should a Government Contractor Have

 Accounting System

-FAR 16.301-3(a)(3) provides that a contracting officer can only award a cost reimbursement contract when the contractor’s accounting system is determined adequate.
-The expectation of most DCAA auditors or even Certified Public Accountants hired by a Federal Agency is that the contractor have policies and procedures addressing all of the criteria listed on the Standard Form 1408 – which are the same criteria set forth in the DFARS clause 252.242-7006, Accounting System Administration, the DFARS clause adds on a requirement for sound internal controls.
-As we discussed in our prior article “Why are Policies and Procedures so Important?” policies and procedures are the backbone of good internal controls.
+FAR 16.301-3(a)(3) provides that a contracting officer can only award a cost reimbursement contract when the contractor’s accounting system is determined to be adequate.
+The expectation of most DCAA auditors, or even Certified Public Accountants hired by a Federal Agency, is that the contractor has policies and procedures that address all of the criteria listed on the Standard Form 1408, which are the same criteria set forth in the DFARS clause 252.242-7006, Accounting System Administration.
+The DFARS clause adds a requirement for sound internal controls.
+As we discussed in our prior article, “Why are Policies and Procedures so Important?” policies and procedures are the backbone of good internal controls.

-The Department of Defense (DoD) has a contract clause (DFARS 252.242-7006) which it includes in all cost-reimbursement, incentive type, time-and-materials, labor-hour contracts, and fixed price with progress payments basis of cost or percentage of completion – yes, any of these contracts no matter the dollar value.
-Additionally, many other Federal Agencies have copied and pasted the text of this clause into their contracts.
+The Department of Defense (DoD) has a contract clause (DFARS 252.242-7006) that it includes in all cost-reimbursement, incentive-type, time-and-materials, labor-hour contracts, and fixed-price with progress payments contracts on a basis of cost or percentage of completion.
+Yes, any of these contracts, no matter the dollar value.
+Additionally, many other Federal Agencies have copied and pasted this clause into their contracts.

-So basically, if you plan on doing business with the US Government on other than a commercial or fixed priced basis with payment on delivery or performance-based payments; you should start putting policies and procedures in place that tie to the SF 1408 and DFARS 252.242-7006(c) system criteria.
+Basically, if you plan to do business with the US Government on anything other than a commercial or fixed-price basis, with payment on delivery or performance-based payments, you should start putting policies and procedures in place that align with the SF 1408 and DFARS 252.242-7006(c) system criteria.

 Estimating System